morsheduluofc/ModelInversion/README.md

 # ModelInversion
 This Repository has the code of our model inverstion project.
-We have implemented and evaluated our proposed approach on two existing BA systems: Touchalytics (Frank et al., 2013b), and extended version of DAC, eDAC (Islam et al., 2021).
+I have implemented and evaluated the proposed approach on two existing BA systems: extended version of DAC, eDAC (Islam et al., 2021) and Touchalytics (Frank et al., 2013b).

-* ModelInverstionDAC: Touchalytics uses users’ touch data (up-down and left-right scrolling) when in- teracting with the profile generator.
-We downloaded Touchalytics data from (Frank et al., 2013a) and it has the data from 41 distinct users. eDAC uses behav- ioral features of users that are collected while drawing random challenge circles that are presented to them to verify their verification request.
-We downloaded eDAC data from (Islam and Safavi-Naini, 2021) that has the data of 195 distinct users
+* ModelInverstionDAC.ipynd:  eDAC uses behavioral features of users that are collected while drawing random challenge circles that are presented to them to verify their verification request.
+I downloaded eDAC data from (Islam and Safavi-Naini, 2021) that has the data of 195 distinct users.
+To reduce the effect of biases that are the result of features having different ranges, I normalized the feature values so that all feature ranges coincide with [0,1].
+From each profile, I separated 20.0% of data for testing purposes.
+Used Synthetic Minority Over-sampling Technique (SMOTE) in the remaining data sample to increase the profile size.
+I then implemented the proposed methodology for impersonation attack.

-* ModelInverstionTouchalytics:
+* ModelInverstionTouchalytics.ipynd: Touchalytics uses users’ touch data (up-down and left-right scrolling) when in-teracting with the profile generator.
+I downloaded Touchalytics data from (Frank et al., 2013a) and it has the data from 41 distinct users.
+I cleaned Touchalytics data before using them in the program.
+I normalized the feature values in [0,1] and seperated 20.0% of data from each profile for testing purposes.
+Used Synthetic Minority Over-sampling Technique (SMOTE) in the remaining data sample to increase the profile size.
+I then implemented the proposed methodology for impersonation attack.